Chocobozzz/PeerTube/support/doc/dependencies.md

 # Dependencies

 ## Debian / Ubuntu and derivatives
-  1. On a fresh Debian, as root user, install basic utility programs needed for the installation
+  1. On a fresh Debian/Ubuntu, as root user, install basic utility programs needed for the installation

 ```
-$ apt-get install curl sudo unzip vim
+# apt-get install curl sudo unzip vim
 ```

   2. It would be wise to disable root access and to continue this tutorial with a user with sudoers group access